4 Best ShipBob Competitors [+2 Alternatives]

 - Hands-off return and refund management

-- Low visibility into stock levels, plus pooling products between sellers, puts you at risk
+- Low visibility into stock levels and pooling products between sellers may put you at risk

 - No common specialty services like kitting, assembly, or branded packaging